Solomon Male: Arrest and conviction

 In August 2009, with five other pastors, he was accused by 6 young men of inciting false testimony of rape against Pastor Robert Kayanja.
 In October 2012, they were found guilty of defamation aimed at discrediting the reputation of Pastor Kayanja.
 Male and his accomplices were fined one million shillings each (approximately US$390) and sentenced to one hundred hours of community service.
 After a rejected appeal, the conviction was upheld in the High Court of Justice in February 2014.

 Criticisms

 The National Fellowship publicly disowned Male in 2006.
 He replied with an open letter denouncing their "patriarch" John Obiri Yeboah and other leading figures.

 In 2009 a group of pastors from four Pentecostal groups denounced Male as an "accuser of brethren who speaks without authority".

 In 2013, he opposed the divorce and remarriage of Bishop David Kiganda, branding it to be contrary to Biblical teaching.
 Responding to such allegations, Pentecostal pastor Bishop David Kiganda, Kampala district chairman of the National Fellowship of Born Again Churches, says that only a minority of Pentecostal pastors are involved in questionable activities.
 He and the National Fellowship ran a program called Operation Clean the House to exclude dishonest preachers from the denomination, and declared 15 of their fellow churches to be "cults."

+Personal life

+Male is married to Justine Nanziri Male and together they have three children.